VinkentLi/Bad-GD-Clone/res/leveldata/leveldataformatinfo.md

 The documentation he talks about is found [here](https://github.com/GDColon/GDBrowser/blob/master/misc/analysis/objectProperties.json)

-I didn't implement all of the properties GD uses, so you'll have to look at the [source code](https://github.com/VinkentLi/Bad-GD-Clone/blob/24550426c5d9b1d567907d3cedb2e6b187882e88/src/ObjectManager.cpp#L164) to find which ones.
+I didn't implement all of the properties GD uses, so you'll have to look at `src/LevelManager.cpp` to find which ones.